Rabie45/FreeRTOS-tutorial-stm32/LED_Button_Delete_Task/README.md

     __Parameters__
   - xTicksToDelay The amount of time, in tick periods, that the calling task should block.

   - void vTaskDelete( TaskHandle_t xTask ) : Remove a task from the RTOS kernels management.
-The task being deleted will be removed from all ready, blocked, suspended and event lists.\n
+The task being deleted will be removed from all ready, blocked, suspended and event lists.\
    __Parameters__
   xTask 	The handle of the task to be deleted.
 Passing NULL will cause the calling task to be deleted.